scala/scala3/docs/_spec/08-pattern-matching.md

 This might affect evaluation through side effects in guards.
 However, it is guaranteed that a guard expression is evaluated only if the pattern it guards matches.

-If the selector of a pattern match is an instance of a [`sealed` class](05-classes-and-objects.html#modifiers), the compilation of pattern matching can emit warnings which diagnose that a given set of patterns is not exhaustive, i.e. that there is a possibility of a `MatchError` being raised at run-time.
+If the selector of a pattern match is an instance of a [`sealed` class](05-classes-and-objects.html#modifiers), a [union type](03-types#union-and-intersection-types), or a combination thereof, the compilation of pattern matching can emit warnings which diagnose that a given set of patterns is not exhaustive, i.e. that there is a possibility of a `MatchError` being raised at run-time.

 ###### Example